Deepakscripts/askmebotV1/README.md

 ## 📝 Project Overview

 **AskMe Bot V1** is designed to be a versatile and intelligent chatbot on the Telegram platform.
-It goes beyond simple pre-programmed responses by integrating powerful Large Language Models (LLMs) and search technologies.
+It goes beyond simple pre-programmed responses by integrating powerful Large Language Models (LLMs - gpt-4.1-nano) and search technologies.
 Whether you need a quick answer to a general knowledge question, want to extract information from a lengthy PDF report, or need the latest news on a topic, this bot is equipped to handle your requests efficiently.

 The core of this project lies in its modularity, allowing for the seamless integration of different capabilities:
 1.  **Conversational AI:** For natural, human-like conversations.